nullpo-head/Windows-10-Virtual-Desktop-Switching-Shortcut/README.md

 Just run VirtualDesktopSwitchHotkey.exe in VirtualDesktopSwitchHotkey folder.
 Copy VirtualDesktopSwitchHotkey.exe into your startup if you like it.
-This tool use AutoHotKey (http://www.autohotkey.com/) to map hotkeys.
+This tool uses AutoHotKey (http://www.autohotkey.com/) to map hotkeys.
 If you would like to change the key mapping, install it and rewrite an AutoHotKey script in VirtualDesktopSwitchHotkey\AutoHotKeyScriptsSample.

 ## Implementation